 Kings Canyon National Park with kids

 Did you know that there’s an even deeper canyon in North America than the famed Grand Canyon?
-It lies in one of the California’s hidden gems, King’s Canyon National Park, which we visited last Veteran’s Day weekend (November 2011) as part of our quest to visit more national parks.
+It lies in one of the California’s hidden gems, Kings Canyon National Park, in early November as part of our quest to visit more national parks.
 This lesser known park filled with canyons and mountains was as equally spectacular as its neighbors, Sequoia and Yosemite National Parks.

 We weren’t quite prepared for the 40-degree weather and snow early this time of the year though but it made for some scenic pictures of the largest trees on earth, the Sequoias, sprinkled with snow.
 Our kids were more than excited to play in the snow.
 They treasure these rare snow days having lived in sunny San Diego all their lives.